A gunman entered a home in rural Mount Airy yesterday morning, reportedly abducting a 22-year-old woman and then raping her, police said.

 A passer-by witnessed the abduction and called police from a pay phone near the house, police said.

 The man is believed to have entered the woman's house through a rear door, Sergeant Gardner said.
-There were no signs of a break-in.
+There were no signs of forced entry.

 The passer-by saw the woman being forced into what police described as a small white car.
 The car was last seen traveling east on Route 144.